-However, the enormous variety of dining options means that attracting and retaining customers is key.
+The restaurant sector offers an enormous variety of dining options, which means that attracting and retaining customers is key.
 Diners demand quality, but they also look for diversity and value, so there are opportunities for every type of restaurant business to succeed.

 Restaurant loan features

 The terms of a commercial loan against a restaurant will vary considerably from lender to lender but, as a general rule, the following may apply:

 Get a quote